HabitatFramework/TechnicalGuide/database/database.rst

 This table lists all the Export 'formats' that can be used when exporting data from the HLU Tool database and GIS layers to a new 'standalone' GIS layer.

 	export_id
 		A unique identifier used to determines which fields are selected from the 'exports_fields' table.

 	export_name
 		The name which will be displayed in the 'Export Format' drop-down list.

 Once a new export format has been added to the 'exports' table the fields to be included in the export must be added to the 'export_fields' table.

 .. index::
-	single: Export Tables, Export Fields
+	single: Export Tables; Export Fields

 .. _exports_fields: